mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 The short time on the rollers was lighter effort and **felt great**.

-The run later in the afternoon was **more easy effort** and a forty-plus minute opportunity to tune out work and the week that was.
+The run later in the afternoon was a forty-plus minute opportunity to tune out work and the week that was; nice **easy effort**.

 <!---->
 ## SATURDAY JAN 22 ☀️